-In 2020, the BMW X3 will be the first BMW Group model to be available in four different drivetrain versions: with an efficient diesel or petrol engine, as a plug-in hybrid, and with an all-electric powertrain system in the form of the BMW iX3^{}.
+In 2020, the BMW X3 will be the first BMW Group model to be available in four different drivetrain versions: with an efficient diesel or petrol engine, as a plug-in hybrid, and with an all-electric powertrain system in the form of the BMW iX3.
 The BMW iX3 is the first model to benefit from a new generation of highly efficient BMW electric drivetrains, which enables a new balance between range and battery size.

-Fuel consumption and CO2 emissions information are available on page 70.
 Due to its role as a technology carrier and its enduring sales success, the BMW i3 is also being developed to the next level.
 Launched at the end of 2019, the MINI Cooper SE is a further all-electric vehicle that complements the BMW Group's range of electrified models.
 Over 90,000 registered prospective customers (as of 2019) reflect the avid interest of consumers in this first all-electric MINI model.
 Rolls-Royce Motor Cars is also working hard on developing an electric vehicle.
-In line with the expectations of its customers, the brand will immediately focus on manufacturing allelectric models.
+In line with the expectations of its customers, the brand will immediately focus on manufacturing all-electric models.

-The BMW Group's range of models includes highly efficient combustion engines as well as state-ofthe-art plug-in hybrids and all-electric drivetrains.
-This broad array of options enables the Group to meet the varying requirements and wishes of its customers in different regions of the world while at the same time making an effective contribution to cutting CO_2 emissions.
+The BMW Group's range of models includes highly efficient combustion engines as well as state-of-the-art plug-in hybrids and all-electric drivetrains.
+This broad array of options enables the Group to meet the varying requirements and wishes of its customers in different regions of the world while at the same time making an effective contribution to cutting CO2 emissions.
 Regardless of the type of drivetrain the customer chooses, all current and future models, each with their own specific characteristics, will feature the driving pleasure typical of the brand.